aptly-dev/www.aptly.info/content/doc/aptly/publish/repo.md

 -   `-passphrase=""`: GPG passphrase to unlock private key (possibly insecure)
 -   `-passphrase-file=""`: GPG passphrase file to unlock private key (possibly insecure)
 -   `-secret-keyring=""`: GPG secret keyring to use (instead of default)
--   `-skip-contents=false`: don't generate Contents indexes (setting would be stored permanently for published repository)
+-   `-skip-contents`: don't generate Contents indexes (setting would be stored permanently for published repository)
--   `-skip-signing=false`: don't sign Release files with GPG
+-   `-skip-signing`: don't sign Release files with GPG

 If architectures are limited (with config `architectures` or option `-architectures`), only mentioned architectures would be published,